Tadepalli, Guntur district

+Tadepalli is a neighborhood of Mangalagiri - Tadepalli city in Guntur district, Andhra Pradesh, India.
+It is a major residential and IT hub.
+It is situated on National Highway 16 and north of district headquarter Guntur.
+It is adjacent to Vijayawada.

 Etymology

 The origin of the name is believed to be related to the Palm tree 'Thati' and 'palle' meaning village.
 Tadepalli is on the southern bank of the Krishna river in Guntur district.
 The canal flowing through the town is named as Madras Kaluva (Buckingham Canal) – as it goes until Madras (Chennai).
 Tadepalli, along with Tenali was an 'Agraharam' – or endowed land to Sanskrit Scholars during the classical Sri Krishnadevaraya period.